SuleimanKarimEddin/go_microservices/readme.md

 1. Open any microservice directory.
 2. Run the command `make test`.
 This will spin up a Postgres container specifically for testing purposes, allowing you to execute the tests in a controlled environment.

+## Github Action

+we saparete the action to two main ccomponent
+### 1 github Action for each microservices
+to seccessufly push the code to the repostry your cade should pass some